nguyenhuy0905/andrew-text/CONTRIBUTING.md

 // Then you can chain a bunch of std::visit.
 ```

 - Limit the use of templated class or function.
+Unless it's actually nice.

 ```cpp
 // here are some cases where you should